wso2/carbon-kernel/docs/GettingStarted.md

  * ### Supporting applications

-   The following applications are required for running the product and its samples or for building from the source code.
+   The following applications are required for running the product and its samples or for using the source code to build a product.
 Mandatory installs are marked with an asterisk (*).

    * [Oracle Java SE Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) version 1.8 is required for the following:
      * To launch the product, as each product is a Java application.